 - 7.3.3 The Institute shall pass on to appropriate statutory authorities information regarding Members that may be required by law, regardless of whether the Institute undertakes action in regard to such information itself.
-The Institute will provide such statutory authorities with the necessary levels of support where required. - 7.3.4 If the Institute becomes aware that a Member has breached the law, it shall forthwith inform the appropriate authorities in relation to such a matter. - 7.3.5 The publication of the name of a Member who has received a disciplinary penalty referred to in By-Laws 7.3.1 (a) to (c) shall be published in the official publication and on the website of the Institute. - 7.4.1 Repealed - 7.5 In exceptional circumstances where the ongoing membership of a Member could bring the Institute into disrepute, the President, on the formal advice of the Chief Executive Officer, has the power to immediately suspend a Member with a view to consideration of the matter of forfeiture of membership by resolution of the Board of Directors.
+The Institute will provide such statutory authorities with the necessary levels of support which may include information regarding Members, and procedures, processes or actions taken by the Institute (or any committee of the Institute (including, without limitation, the Professional Conduct Committee and the Disciplinary Tribunal) including any disciplinary action. - 7.3.4 If the Institute becomes aware that a Member has breached the law, it shall forthwith inform the appropriate authorities in relation to such a matter. - 7.3.5 The publication of the name of a Member who has received a disciplinary penalty referred to in By-Laws 7.3.1 (a) to (c) shall be published in the official publication and on the website of the Institute. - 7.4.1 Repealed - 7.5 In exceptional circumstances where the ongoing membership of a Member could bring the Institute into disrepute, the President, on the formal advice of the Chief Executive Officer, has the power to immediately suspend a Member with a view to consideration of the matter of forfeiture of membership by resolution of the Board of Directors.